BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 - [ ] F7 - Room Enums #phase-1 #feature <br>Update Room names then change to update
 - [ ] Canary Testing #phase-1
 - [ ] Add Logging support #phase-1 #logging<br> add logs where necessary
-- [ ] delete booking should be changed to deactivate

 ## In Development